Understanding Your Thyroid

-Free T3 is the hormone that will tell you how much energy you are able to make and translates to your sense of vibrancy and emotional well-being.
+Free T3 is the hormone that will tell you how much energy you are able to make, and translates to your sense of vibrancy and emotional wellbeing.
 It measures the free, unbound levels of triiodothyronine in your bloodstream.
 Free T3 is considered more accurate than Total T3.
 When the body needs energy, it removes an iodine atom from the T4 and turns it into T3, which, in turn, signals living cells to make energy (ATP).
 T3 allows the body to turn up the energy when it needs to.

 Thyroid Peroxidase (TPO) testing lets you know if your thyroid is building up antibodies known as Antithyroid Peroxidase Antibodies.
 These antibodies work against thyroid peroxidase (indicating the thyroid is attacking itself), an enzyme that plays a part in the T4-to-T3 conversion and synthesis process.
 TPO antibodies can be evidence of tissue destruction and, more often than not, indicate Graves’ or Hashimoto’s Disease.
-When this marker comes back positive, one should avoid gluten at ALL costs and check to see if a virus is present in the system with immunological testing.
-Once the GI tract is healed (eliminated of excess yeast, mold, parasites, or microscopic organisms and the lining is strengthened), gluten is removed completely from the diet, and a virus protocol is administered, the thyroid can HEAL itself and sometimes Graves, and Hashimoto’s can be reversed.
+When this marker comes back positive, one should avoid gluten at all costs and check to see if a virus is present in the system with immunological testing.
+Once the GI tract is healed (eliminated of excess yeast, mold, parasites, or microscopic organisms, and the lining is strengthened), gluten is removed completely from the diet, and a virus protocol is administered, the thyroid can heal itself, and sometimes Graves and Hashimoto’s can be reversed.
 Of course, every case is unique and different.

 Understanding the Hormonal Cascade that Begins in the Brain

-The body is an amazing organism and is consistently working a delicate dance to keep you healthy and balanced.
-When the level of thyroid hormones (T3 & T4) drops too low, the pituitary gland produces Thyroid Stimulating Hormone (TSH), which stimulates the thyroid gland to produce more hormones.
+The body is an amazing organism and is consistently moving in a delicate dance to keep you healthy and balanced.
+When the level of thyroid hormones (T3 and T4) drops too low, the pituitary gland produces Thyroid Stimulating Hormone (TSH), which stimulates the thyroid gland to produce more hormones.
 Under the influence of TSH, the thyroid will manufacture and secrete T3 and T4, thereby raising their blood levels.
 The pituitary senses this and responds by decreasing its TSH production.
 One can imagine the thyroid gland as a furnace and the pituitary gland as the thermostat.
 Thyroid hormones are like heat.
-When the heat gets back to the thermostat, it turns the thermostat off.
+When the heat gets back to the thermostat, it turns off the thermostat.
 As the room cools (the thyroid hormone levels drop), the thermostat turns back on (TSH increases), and the furnace produces more heat (thyroid hormones).
 The pituitary gland itself is regulated by another gland, the hypothalamus.
 The hypothalamus is part of the brain and produces TSH Releasing Hormone, which tells the pituitary gland to stimulate the thyroid gland (release TSH).
 One might imagine the hypothalamus as the person who regulates the thermostat, since it tells the pituitary gland at what level the thyroid should be set.

 Health and Nutrition Tips to Build and Boost the Thyroid

-Absolute CD3, CD4, and CD8 (3 sets of T cells)
+- Absolute CD3, CD4, and CD8 (three sets of T-cells)

-Natural Killer Cell Activity (function, not count)
+- Natural Killer Cell Activity (function, not count)

 - IgGIL-1B, IL-4, TNF

-alpha C-reactive protein
+- alpha C-reactive protein

 When a virus is present in the system, it is like going against the wind.
 Whatever you do to boost the thyroid will be in vain, until you remove the wind (virus) so the thyroid can fly.